 The middle school science program engages students in the exploration of content through the concepts and practices of science and engineering through a blend of the three dimensions of the Next Generation Science Standards.
-At each grade level, students will engage in learning within one of the three domains of science (Earth, Life, and Physical Science) with integration of all three domains embedded throughout to show students the relationships that exist between the sciences and the natural world.
+At each grade level, students will engage in the science and engineering practices to learn the three domains of science (Earth, Life, and Physical Science) with integration of crosscutting concepts embedded throughout to show students the relationships that exist between the sciences and the natural world.
 Phenomenon-based learning through inquiry and laboratory investigations are an integral part of the program.
 Problem solving and online investigations are used continually to allow students to investigate authentic problems and reinforce science concepts.
-The middle school science program is aligned with the Next Generation Science Standards (NGSS) adopted by the state of Maryland as well as the common core state standards for math and ELA and the state requirements for environmental literacy.
+The middle school science program is aligned with the Next Generation Science Standards (NGSS) adopted by the state of Maryland as well as the Common Core State Standards for math and ELA and the state requirements for environmental literacy.
 High expectations and differentiated instruction allow all students to experience a challenging and engaging instructional approach to science education.
-Students in 8th grade will be
+Students in 8th grade will take the Grade 8 Maryland Integrated Science Assessment (MISA) in the spring which covers science concepts and skills from all three grade levels 6-8.
+More information can be found at www.marylandpublicschools. org/about/Pages/DAAIT/Assessment/MISA/index.aspx.